zielaq/OJS-plugins-mostRead/README.md

 License
 -------
-The plugin is developed by The Federation of Finnish Learned Societies and is released under [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
+This OJS Plugin version is based on OJS "Most Read" Block plugin forked from ajnyga/mostRead and was developed by The Federation of Finnish Learned Societies and is released under GNU General Public License, version 2

-forked from ajnyga/mostRead